 Jabalia is the closest camp to the Erez border crossing with Israel.
 According to OCHA, prior to the Second Intifada, more than 21,000 Palestinians crossed Erez to work in Israel each day.
-Under a policy implemented since the beginning of the second Intifada in September 2000 - and tightened after June 2007, citing security concerns, following the takeover of Gaza by Hamas - only people belonging to specific Israeli-defined categories are eligible for an exit permit, subject to a security check.
-The vast majority of Gazans are not eligible to apply for an exit permit.
-In recent years, those eligible have included on patients referred for medical treatment outside Gaza and their companions; traders; staff of international organizations; and exceptional humanitarian cases.
+A new policy was implemented at the beginning of the second Intifada in September 2000 and tightened after June 2007 following the takeover of Gaza by Hamas.
+Under the new policy, only people belonging to specific Israeli-defined categories are eligible for an exit permit, subject to a security check.
+The vast majority of Palestinians in Gaza are not eligible to apply for an exit permit.
+In recent years, eligibility has expanded to included patients referred for medical treatment outside Gaza and their companions, traders, staff of international organizations and exceptional humanitarian cases.

 - Electricity cuts